akorn/zfsbackup/README.md

 even just start `n` copies in the background to run `n` parallel backups and rely on the built-in locking for mutual exclusion.

-If you invoke `zfsbackup-client` with command line arguments, each is taken to be the path to a source.d style directory; absolute paths are processed as is, relative ones are interpreted relative to `/etc/zfsbackup/sources.d` (or whatever `SOURCES` is set to in the config).
+If you invoke `zfsbackup-client` with command line arguments other than `--server servertag`, each argument is taken to be the path to a source.d style directory; absolute paths are processed as is, relative ones are interpreted relative to `/etc/zfsbackup/sources.d` (or whatever `SOURCES` is set to in the config).
 If you have several backup servers configured, relative arguments are matched against the SOURCES directory of each server.

-#### exit status
+#### Exit status

 The client script runs all jobs related to each source in a subshell and accumulates the exit statuses of all such subshells, then sets its own exit status to that.

 The accumulation is currently not capped, so I suppose it can overflow.

+(TODO: maybe use the highest exit code of any child process for the main process?)

 #### client.conf